MathCancer/PhysiCell/README.md

 Please report any bugs or issues in Issues or in the PhysiCell community Slack workspace.
 Also, feel free to suggest new features in either location as well.

+We are grateful for contributions by Vincent Noël, Randy Heiland, Daniel Bergman, Heber Rocha, and Elmar Bucher in this release.

 ### Version 1.14.0 (15 Sep 2024):
 Version 1.14.0 Introduces Cell Behavior Hypothesis Grammar (CBHG) 3.0, enhancing the modeling of cellular behaviors with the addition of a new `Cell_Integrity` class and refined phagocytosis behaviors (now split into separate rates for apoptotic, necrotic, and other dead cells).
 The built-in "attack" model has been refined to include formation of a persistent synapse (with a spring adhesion) throughout the attack (which is tunable via the `attack_duration` parameter), and a clarified `attack_damage_rate` to denote the rate at which an attacker damages its target cell.
 The attacking cell also tracks how long it has attacked (may be useful for exhaustion modeling), whether it is or is not attacking, and the identity (cell pointer) of the cell it is attacking.